 “You mean,” she continued, “…I mean…aren’t you afraid of bears and snakes??”
 I smiled.
 I had to resist the urge to snap my fingers.
 Instead, I calmly explained what I felt were the real risks of hiking the Appalachian Trail, and bears and snakes are far down the list.
 Seeing their confusion and genuine disbelief I bid them a good afternoon and shouldered my back, disappearing into the woods.

-High controversy and debate sometimes surround the issue of what is genuine risk in undertaking a long-distance hike along the Appalachian Trail.
+High controversy and debate sometimes surround the issue of what are the real risks in undertaking a long-distance hike along the Appalachian Trail.
 That there are real risks is undeniable.
 It remains to sort out which are foremost and which are of lesser concern.
 It surprises many that the cliché “bear and snake” risk is not as pronounced as believed.

 Each hiker will have their own personal list, based on their anxieties and expectations, and sometimes bears are the most feared and dreaded.
-Perhaps it might be a fear of coiled reptiles lying in wait behind downed logs which cross the trail way.
+Perhaps it might be a fear of coiled reptiles lying in wait behind logs which cross the trail.
 Wildlife is abundant along the A.T., and one is certain to meet some of the fauna there; that’s part of the draw of the trail.
-But the potential harm wildlife encounters propose pales in comparison to other possibilities.
+But the potential harm wildlife encounters pales in comparison to other possibilities.

 Here’s my list, in order of perceived potential risk: